 - Mind map: show a product launch strategy

-The above template also has plenty of room to highlight your experience, past clients and unique skills.
+The above project proposal example also has plenty of room to highlight your experience, past clients and unique skills.

 A project summary is complimented by key deliverables, with a concrete project timeline laid out on the last page.
 Drag and drop in visuals, as you please.

 The table of contents on page two will help the client quickly refer to key sections.
-You can always delete this page if you don’t need it.
+You can even hyperlink to sections throughout the proposal, directly from the table of contents.

-Prove your worth by adding including a case study to the below template.
+Prove your worth by adding including a case study to the below project proposal example.
 Detail (briefly!) how you helped a past client achieve a similar goal.
 Include key stats.

 Our chart tool lets you add bar charts, pie charts, line charts and much more with a couple of clicks.
 For example, you could add a chart to a case study that shows a past client’s ROI.